Skip to main content

 Determining tax residency is very dependent on an individual's personal circumstances and can involve complex assessments, and consequently you are strongly advised to seek professional advice to clarify your position.
 Wherever possible, this should occur before you depart for overseas because your status can be impacted by your overseas employment terms, and this is particularly the case if you are going to be working in the Middle East, where most countries do not currently levy income tax.

 Australian expats should be aware of proposed changes to how tax residency will be determined in the near future.
 These changes could profoundly impact the tax residency status of Australians who return home for relatively short periods of time (45 days or more in a tax year).
 The Australian Treasury released a Consultation paper on the proposed New Tax Residency rules which required feedback required by September 22, 2023.
-We are now waiting on the Government's formal response to that feedback.
+We have yet to hear the Government's formal response to that feedback and there was no mention of any changes in the recent Federal Budget.
+Consequently, the earliest any changes to the rules can now be implemented is July 1, 2025.

 Note that some relatively recent changes, particularly in the area of superannuation, where the Government has limited annual and non-concessional contributions, means that it is vital that you also plan your superannuation strategy, since it may involve making contributions while overseas and prior to your return to Australia.